top of page

 9.50am, both City Square and KOMTAR malls were not opened yet, so I used a path between the two malls to get to Jalan Wong Ah Fook and crossed the road to Zenith Lifestyle Centre.
 Few minutes to go before 10am, but I decided to skirt around Zenith too, walked past Fives Hotel, turned left… and stumbled upon the wine store.
 It was a toddy, tuak or coconut wine, shop.
 I believed the shop name was Air Nira.

 A sign outside the gate indicated the opening time as 10:30am to 3pm.
 It was still early.
-I continued walking to Padi Kopitiam where I had fried “mouse” vermicelli (炒老鼠粉), an egg tart and kopi-o kosong.
-Did the egg tart shrink in size?
-But nevertheless, it still had a wonderful taste and not too sweet.
+I continued to Padi Kopitiam (稻香咖啡) where I had char lao shu fen (炒老鼠粉 or fried “mouse” vermicelli), a crispy mini egg tart (酥皮玲珑蛋挞) and kopi-o kosong.
+First time trying cooked dishes in Padi Kopitiam and the fried lao shu fen is nice.
+The mini egg tart had a wonderful taste as usual.

 After breakfast, I went back to the toddy shop but it was still closed at 10:45am.
 Was it still in business?
 Anyway, I would come back again to check it out some other day.

-Instead of heading to Larkin Sentral for the long distance bus directly to Kluang (1.5 hours), which I normally did, I was thinking of using local buses from JB Sentral to Kulai to Ayer Hitam to Kluang — this would be my adventure for the day.
+Instead of heading to Larkin Sentral for the long distance bus directly to Kluang which would take just 1.5 hours, which I normally did, I was thinking of using local buses from JB Sentral to Kulai to Ayer Hitam to Kluang — this would be my adventure for the day.
 My intention was not to find another route to Kluang, but to experience the various transports and routes to get around the towns in Johor.
 I headed to the bus terminal below JB Sentral by cutting through KOMTAR, which was already opened.

 When I walked past the money changers in CIQ and JB Sentral earlier at around 9:45am, the exchange rate was RM345 for S$100.
 The money changer at KOMTAR was buying at 348 at around 10:50am.
 Back at JB Sentral at close to 11am, the changers’ rate had changed to 347.
 Seemed like the exchange rate for the day was updated at around 10am.
 Those who exchanged a lot of ringgits before the rate update were probably banging their heads against any walls they could find.